jopemachine-playground/mac-sync-config/README.md

 4. In another mac, run `mac-sync download-configs` to download configuration files from the repository.

+5. Run `mac-sync sync-programs` to download all programs.

 ## Configuration files

 ### `programs.yaml`

+Below example will run `homebrew install` and `npm install` command with the specified programs when enter `mac-sync sync-programs`.

 Example: